-"Now the good people who've seen to it that academia no longer creates enough American engineers (partly because the PHDs have returned to Iran, India and China to teach in universities at home) want us to bring back foreigners, who work for less than Americans, to take the few good jobs that are left on our shores, while their philanthropist better halves support education of Americans with associate degrees, which command half of a living wage, for we who have been left behind by the global economy on which the masters grow richer."
+"Now the good people who've seen to it that academia no longer creates enough American engineers (partly because the PHDs have returned to Iran, India and China to teach in universities at home) want us to bring back foreigners, who work for less than Americans, to take the few good jobs that are left on our shores, while their philanthropist better halves support education of Americans with associate degrees, which command half of a living wage, for we who have been left behind by the global economy on which the masters grow richer.
+What few American engineers we still have, have less buying power than in the 1980s.
+Managers back then saw the really well paid engineers and scientists, who created the high tech revolution, and set about to downsize engineering because they were jealous.
+Now the research is done in China and India and the managers don't see anything wrong because their Cayman Island accounts are still growing.
+Only the rest of America and Americans suffer from their stupidity and greed."

 Cabeza rubs it in.
-"Left behind means you, you bourgeois snobs who disdained the unions that raised your parents from the muck!"
+"Suffer behind means you, you bourgeois snobs who disdained the unions that raised your parents from the muck!"

 Like Ted Stevens, the truth is no obstacle for Johnnie Bird.
 "NO!
 NO!
 NO!
 NO!
-NO!
-NO!
+NO!"

 "Look at Wall St." Lefty wasn't impressed by the display of puerile obtuseness and/or denial.
 "They've inflated the money supply with usuries upon usuries and obscured the fraud with terminology and paper creations.
 We're saturated with debt and have no jobs or are underpaid.
 But their profits are unabated and Wall St is happy.
-Now the president's Fiscal Commission wants to make them happier by making we their victims face the cuts and a national sales tax."
+Now the president's Fiscal Commission wants to make them happier by making we their victims face the cuts and a national sales tax.
+How are so many so fooled?"

-The talk is winding down, so Carlos keys it up again.
+The energy is winding down, so Carlos keys it up again.
 "The Caribbean or Swiss accounts continue to grow.
 When will they see it?
 'Free Market Capitalism' is concentrating wealth with a few elites and impoverishing the rest of us.
+It's time to get mad!